radius-project/radius/docs/contributing/contributing-code/contributing-code-tests/running-functional-tests.md

 > ⚠️ The tests assume the Kubernetes namespace in use is `default`.
 If your environment is set up differently you will see
 > test failures.

+> ⚠️ If you set environment variables for functional tests you may need to restart VS Code or other editors for them to take effect.

 ### Run

 1. Run: